-Rekeying a lock involves taking the lock mechanism out and changing a few of the parts inside (often called ‘tumblers’ or ‘key pins’).
+According to local locksmith services, rekeying a lock involves taking the lock mechanism out and changing a few of the parts inside (often called ‘tumblers’ or ‘key pins’).
 This means you will need a new key for the lock but the lock mechanism itself doesn’t need replacing, just altering.

 When to rekey a lock

 Rekeying a lock is usually cheaper than changing a lock, so anytime you need a lock changed, rekeying is often a good option.
 If you lose one set of keys and worry someone might find them and break in, rekeying your lock is a good option.